 Note: Applying a Preset copies properties from the Preset to the item.
 It doesn’t link the Preset to the item.
 Changes you make to the Preset do not affect the items you have previously applied the Preset to.

-To apply a Preset to a Settings Manager, an existing component, or import settings for an asset:
+To apply a Preset to a Project Settings window, an existing component, or import settings for an Asset:

-Select the Settings Manager, GameObject, or asset import settings that you want to apply a Preset to.
+Select the Settings window, GameObject, or Asset import settings that you want to apply a Preset to.

 In the Inspector, click the Preset icon.